DKusnir/Show-and-Save-all-SCCM-MDT-Task-Sequence-variables/README.md

 Version History

 ===============================

+Version 4.0.1.8 (Current Version) - Added Task Sequence Comparator - Simple viewer to compare 2 task sequences side by side.
+Update check now connects and downloads new version directly from Github.
+Improved Task Sequence Viewer Auto-refresh ( Still experimental ).
+Added ability to rezise window with Alt+Enter.
+Fix - Opening Task Sequence Viewer no longer disables the Toolstrip.
+Fix - Error lookup no longer disabled in the strip when outside SCCM environment.
+Added help switch '/?' to dump help to the log.
+Minor bug fixes & UI Changes

-Version 4.0.1.7 (Current Version) - Added ability to work concurrently with Error Lookup.
+Version 4.0.1.7 - Added ability to work concurrently with Error Lookup.
 Added support for some new conditions in Task Sequence Viewer.
 Minor bug fixes

 Version 4.0.1.6 - Fix Task Sequence Viewer disabled  sub-groups & sub-Steps.
 Recursing for disabled sub-groups and child steps now shows nodes correctly.
 Disabled CheckBox now also shown correctly.
 Fixed some MDT steps that were shown incorrecly.
 Other minor bug fixes